 Royston Choral Society (RCS) is a friendly, unauditioned choir of around 70 singers from a wide range of backgrounds and singing abilities united by enjoying singing together to produce memorable concerts.

 Follow this link to see details of our next concert.

 Some recordings from recent concerts can be seen on this link

-We have already taken part in our first concert of the season.
+In September we took part in our first concert of the season.
 This was the Hertfordhsire High Sheriff's Community Choirs concert, held in Haileybury College on September 28th.
 Sarah Beazley, in her year as High Sheriff, had an idea for a concert that would bring choirs together from across the county to sing together.
 Music is something that unites us and choirs demonstrate cooperation, inclusivity and the sharing of a positive experience.
 Sarah wants to have a focus on supporting stronger communities during her term in office, and felt choirs were a good example of this.
 Nine choirs took part, performing both individually and together in a concert that was a joyful celebration of the power of song and community spirit.

 RCS rehearses on Tuesday evenings 7.45- 9.45 in Royston Methodist Church and performs around four times a year in Royston and surrounding villages.
 New singers are welcome to join RCS by coming along to an open rehearsal.